chethiya216/TPOS/README.md

 # TPOS
-VTA Assignment - A simple POS System that manages inventory and transactions
+VTA Assignment - A simple POS System that manages inventory and transactions.